MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Disable the Static Egress Gateway Feature (Optional)

 If you no longer need the Static Egress Gateway, you can disable the feature and uninstall the operator.
-Ensure all gateway nodepools are deleted first.
+Ensure all gateway node pools are deleted first.

 ```azurecli
 az aks update -n <cluster-name> -g <resource-group> --disable-static-egress-gateway